xinodeprinz/CRUD-app-with-React-and-Node/README.md

  - DELETE
 work.

 Reactjs is a javascript fontend framework used in web developement while Nodejs is a javascript framework used in web development and also in building backends of software systems.
+The database used in this project is `MySQL`.

  - You'll find the `Reactjs` code on the `client` branch.
  - You'll find the `Nodejs` code on the `server` branch.
+ - You'll find the database file `node_crud.sql` on the `main` branch.